RFC Protocol Deep Dive

 SELECT * FROM sap_describe_fields('KNA1');

--- Get field details for specific table
+-- Get field details for a specific table

 SELECT